Should I Pressure Test My RV for Roof Leaks?

 Thanks for your support!
 If you make a purchase using our links in this article, we may make a commission.
 And, as an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure here.

-When we bought our Class C RV “Chessie” we were so happy that we would soon be on the road RV camping.
+When we bought our Class C RV, “Chessie,” we were so happy that we would soon be on the road RV camping.
 And then the roof leaks started!
-It rained the first weekend that we took our RV out for a trial run and we noticed that we had a leak in the overcab.
+It rained the first weekend that we took our RV out for a shakedown trip and we noticed that we had a leak in the overcab.
 It turns out that this is very common for class C RVs.
 But then we noticed that we had a leak over the shower too!

-So, I decided the best thing to do was to take the RV into our local RV Dealership and have her leak tested.
+So, I decided the best thing to do was to take the RV to our local RV Dealership and have it leak tested.
 I’m glad we did because they discovered leaks all over the exterior of the RV that we did not know about!

 How Does Pressure Testing Work?